January – March, 2026

 Group size: 4 anglers plus host; 2 anglers per guide

-(lodge/program capacity for 2020 is 4)
+(lodge/program capacity is 4)

 Accommodations: Single occupancy rooms each with 2 single beds and en suite bath.
 (Non-angling guests welcome; inquire for rate)